Funding Opportunity Title: U.S. Embassy Moscow, Public Affairs Section FY 2023 Annual Program Statement (APS)

-A: Once a grant is signed by an officer at the U.S. Embassy, it means that the Embassy guarantees payment of the amount listed on the grant award pending completion of the project and proper reporting.
+A: Once a grant is signed by the U.S. Embassy Grants Officer, it means that the U.S. Embassy guarantees payment of the amount listed on the grant award pending completion of the project and proper reporting.
 Once you sign the grant, you have formally agreed to undertake the project and may begin work on the project and incur costs listed on the approved budget.
 Funds will be transferred upon the request of the organization or individual.
 They are not transferred automatically.
 Most organizations are expected to have funds on hand in their own accounts to begin working on the project before the first funds transfer is complete.
 Once you have started the project, you may then request the funds for the listed budget items, up to 80% of the total cost of the project.
 Once the project is complete and reports have been sent and approved, you may request for us to transfer the final 20%.

 Q: Are organizations outside of the Russian Federation and the United States eligible to submit proposals?

-A: Eligibility is limited to U.S. and Russian entities qualified to receive U.S. grants and able to develop and implement programs in the Russian Federation.
+A: Eligibility is limited to U.S. and Russian entities and individuals qualified to receive U.S. grants and able to develop and implement programs in the Russian Federation.
 Organizations outside of the U.S. and Russia who wish to submit a proposal are encouraged to partner with a U.S. or Russian organization as the primary applicant and award recipient, with the organization outside of the U.S. or Russia as a subgrantee.